-Bowser announces new Cabinet appointments and changes to D.C.’s public safety sector
+Bowser hires director of gun violence prevention, announces new Cabinet appointments

 “This is an opportunity for me to move into the academic side of medicine and to pour into the hundreds of medical students that will be coming through those doors,” Mitchell said.

-The new gun-violence-prevention director is Linda Harllee Harper, who most recently served as senior deputy director at the Department of Youth Rehabilitative Services.
+The new gun-violence-prevention director is Linda Harllee Harper, who most recently served as senior deputy director at the Department of Youth Rehabilitation Services.
 She and agency head Clinton Lacey co-hosted a radio program and podcast about restorative juvenile justice titled “Led by Love.”

 In her new role, she’ll be tasked with “strategic development, review and implementation of our gun-violence-prevention efforts,” Bowser said.